whitefeatherhunter.ca

 -

-to motivate students to take ownership of their learning process;
+to motivate students or participants to take ownership of their learning process;

 -

-to foster a peer-learning approach that allows students to best integrate their learning experiences, and see each other and themselves as valuable learning resources;
+to foster a peer-learning environment that allows students to best integrate their learning experiences, by seeing each other and themselves as valuable learning resources;

 -

-to model an atmosphere of respect and inclusiveness, allowing space for all students to contribute to the collective learning experience, and;
+to model an atmosphere of respect and inclusiveness, allowing space for all participants to contribute to the collective learning experience, and;

 -